Bianca-Pasat/MOI/docs/source/genes.rst

 Start from SRA
 --------------

-Alternatively, instead of the providing with paths of fastq files you can provide a column with SRA **run** identifiers you wish to download from NCBI in the first column named sample and the second column has to be named sampleID and store the SRA **codes**:
+Alternatively, instead of providing with paths of fastq files you can provide a column with SRA **run** identifiers you wish to download from NCBI in the first column named sample and the second column has to be named sampleID and store the SRA **codes**: